Robert-van-Engelen/Forth500/manual.md

     : greetings 10 0 DO hello LOOP ; ↲

-Actually, `DO` cannot be recommended because the loop body is always executed at least once, for example when the initial value is the same as the final value we end up executing the loop 65536 times!
+Actually, `DO` cannot be recommended because the loop body is always executed *at least once*.
+When the initial value is the same as the final value we end up executing the loop 65536 times!
 (Because integers wrap around.)
 We use `?DO` instead of `DO` to avoid this problem:

     : hellos    0 ?DO hello LOOP ; ↲
     0 hellos ↲
     OK[0]

 This example has zero loop iterations and never executes the loop body `hello`.

-To change the step size or direction of the loop, use `+LOOP`.
-The word `I` returns the counter value:
+To change the step size or direction of the loop, we use `+LOOP`.
+The word `I` returns the loop counter value:

     : evens     10 0 ?DO I .
 2 +LOOP ; ↲
     evens ↲
     0 2 4 6 8 OK[0]

 Again, be warned that the loop terminates when the counter *equals* the final value, not exceeds it!
-Therefore, using the wrong loop `9 0 ?DO I .
-2 +LOOP` never terminates, because the counter is an even integer that wraps around (when the maximum positive integer value is reached) and the limit is the odd integer 9.
+Therefore, using the wrong loop parameters, such as `9 0 ?DO I .
+2 +LOOP` never terminates the loop, because the counter is an even integer that wraps around when the maximum positive integer value is reached and the limit is the odd integer 9.

 A `BEGIN`-`WHILE`-`REPEAT` is a logically-controlled loop with which we can do the same as follows by pushing a `0` to use as a counter on top of the stack: